-No User ReviewsWrite a review

 Features

-Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Dewalt DXGN4500 also comes with some accessories: oil and tool kit are included.
+Beyond the standard documentation and an owner's manual (opens in a new tab) to assist with setup, the Dewalt DXGN4500 ships with supplementary accessories: tool kit and oil.

 The Dewalt DXGN4500 versus other generators